lafrinte/monitor/README.md

     topic: esb-monitor

 # use multiline module
-# patterns: use to match the specify logs which will treat as the head.
+# patterns: The pattern should match what you believe to be an indicator that the field is part of a multi-line event.
-# negate: default is False, if it set to True, it will match all but the patterns match
+# negate: default is False. a message not matching the pattern will constitute a match of the multiline filter
   multiline:
     patterns: '^\['
     negate: True